Augmented pseudo-marginal Metropolis-Hastings for partially observed diffusion processes: Augmented CPMMH (aCPMMH)

 It is evident that the innovations $(u_1,\ldots,u_{n-1})$ are updated twice per Gibbs iteration.
 We note that a scheme that only updates these innovations once per Gibbs iteration is also possible, but eschew this approach in favour of the above, which promotes better exploration of the innovation variable space.
 Further tuning considerations are discussed in Section~\ref{sec:init}.

 We refer to the resulting inference scheme as augmented CPMMH (aCPMMH).
 The scheme is summarised by Algorithm~\ref{algaug}.
-Note that the components of the latent process at the observation times ($x^o$) are updated in two sweeps; the first for $t=1,3,\ldots,n-1$ and the second for $t=2,4,\ldots,n-2$ (assuming, WLOG, that $n$ is even).
-Updating in this way allows for embarrisingly parallel operations over $t$ (at steps 2,3 and 4).
+Note that the components of the latent process $X^o$ at the observation times {and auxiliary variables $u$} are updated in steps 3-5; step 3 updates $(x_t,u_{(t-1,t)})$ for $t=1,3,\ldots,n-1$ and step 4 for $t=2,4,\ldots,n-2$ (assuming, WLOG, that $n$ is even).
+Step 5 updates the final value $(x_n,u_{n-1})$.
+Updating in this way allows for embarrisingly parallel operations over $t$ (at steps 2, 3 and 4). {Note that, as presented, uncertainty for the initial value $x_0$ is integrated over as part of the importance sampler (Algorithm~\ref{imp}).
+If required, aCPMMH can be modified either to treat $x_0$ as part of the parameter vector $\theta$ or with an extra step that updates $x_0$ (and therefore $u_0$) conditional on $x_1$ and $\theta$.}

+{As presented, Algorithm~\ref{algaug} is appropriate for the general case of noisy and partial observation of $X_t$.
+In the special case of data consisting of noise free observation of all SDE components (so that $\Sigma=0$ and $F=I_d$ in (\ref{eqn:obs})), steps 3-5 are not required.
+Additionally, step 2 should propose the full auxiliary vector $u'$ from $K(u'|u)$ in (\ref{cn}) .
+Hence, this special case corresponds to the CPMMH algorithm with $\hat{p}_{u'}^{(m)}({y}|\theta')$ obtained by importance sampling and the acceptance probability is as in (\ref{aprob}).
+In the case of noise free observation of a subset of components of $X_t$, the scheme proceeds as in Algorithm~\ref{algaug}, with the unobserved components of $X_t$ updated in steps 3-5.}